alex/what-happens-when/README.rst

   execute JavaScript code.
 * **Data storage:** The data storage is a persistence layer.
 The browser may need to save all sorts of data locally, such as cookies.
-Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+Browsers also support storage mechanisms such as localStorage (json file based), IndexedDB, WebSQL and FileSystem.

 HTML parsing